 - 1. Were convicted of one or more aggravated felonies; - 2.
 Were convicted of an offense involving a controlled substance under 21 U.S.C.
 802; - 3.
 Were convicted of certain offenses involving firearms or destructive devices; - 4.
-Were convicted of two or more crimes involving moral turpitude, if each crime is an offense for which a sentence of one year or longer may be imposed; - 5.
+Were convicted of two or more crimes involving moral turpitude if each crime is an offense for which a sentence of one year or longer may be imposed; - 5.
 Were convicted of any of the following offenses, including conspiracy or attempt to commit any of them: - A. Sabotage, espionage, treason or sedition, if a sentence of imprisonment for at least five years may be imposed; - B. Any violation of 18 U.S.C.
 871 or 18 U.S.C.
-960; - C. Any violation of the Military Selective Service Act: - D. Any violation of the Trading with the Enemy Act; or

-- 6. Are inadmissible to the United States under INA section 212(a)(3) (security related grounds) or (10)(C) (international child abduction); or - 7.
+960; - C. Any violation of the Military Selective Service Act; - D. Any violation of the Trading with the Enemy Act; or - E. Any violation of INA section 215 or 278. - 6.
+Are inadmissible to the United States under INA section 212(a)(3)(A), (B), (C), and (E) (security related grounds) or INA section 212(a)(10)(C) (international child abduction); or - 7.
 Failed, after proper notice, to appear for your deportation, exclusion, or removal proceedings; failed to comply with a voluntary departure order; or otherwise violated immigration laws relating to deportation proceedings.